QubesOS/qubes-core-admin/doc/qubes-events.rst

 defined in it's source, then handlers from extensions and last the callers added manually.

-There is second method, :py:meth:`qubes.events.Emitter.fire_event_pre`, which fires events in reverse order.
+The :py:meth:`qubes.events.Emitter.fire_event` method have keyword argument `pre_event`, which fires events in reverse order.
 It is suitable for events fired before some action is performed.
 You may at your own responsibility raise exceptions from such events to try to prevent such action.

 Events handlers may yield values.
 Those values are aggregated and returned to the caller as a list of those values.
 See below for details.